torqueforge/poodii-2018-oct/bowling/tasks.md

 #### Critique an existing test suite

-Branch bowling_l5_unittests_example contains a set of tests written in response to the above questions.
-(As always, the step-by-step changes are in bowling_l5..._refactor).
+Branch bowling_5_unit_tests_refactor contains a set of tests written in response to the above questions.
+(As always, that branch also contains the step-by-step commits).
     What would you change about these tests?